 True Scarlet: Currently I have contacted a doctor's office in Thailand and I have been saving to hopefully get my SRS within a year or two.
 Once I get my surgery I will be going back to school to get a degree in nursing.
 My goal is to move once I get my degree and start a new life for myself.
 Maybe meet someone and start that family I always wanted.

-Monika: Could you say that you are a happy woman now?
+Monika: After everything you’ve been through, would you say you are truly happy now?

 True Scarlet: I can say without a doubt that this is the happiest I have ever been in my entire life.
 And I know it’s only going to get better every day.
+I've learned to embrace who I truly am, and that sense of authenticity brings me peace.
+Even on tough days, knowing that I'm living my truth makes everything worth it.

 All the photos: courtesy of True Scarlet.